 All students will be randomly drug tested at the student's expense for the presence of mind-altering substances.
 Health occupation students must consent to random drug screening and obtain negative results for marijuana or any illicit substance.
-Students will receive information about local drug testing once their Verify student account is activated and paid for.
-A student will have three days to complete the drug screening at a location of their choosing.
+Students will receive information about drug testing once their Verify student account is activated and paid for.
+A student will have three days to complete the drug screening at a facility from the vendor provided list.
 Any needed medical review is included at no additional charge.
 It is typically completed within a few days, but also dependent on the student being responsive to the MRO request to verify physician, prescription, etc. If on rare occasion the urine is too dilute or positive, the student will be required to complete hair testing at their expense.
 ProMedica 360 Health in Monroe can assist a student with this process, if needed.
 Students who do not meet this time commitment to complete the initial drug testing may be dismissed from the course and program or made subject to further drug testing.

 There are instances in which a student may need to take prescribed medications that could be in a drug classification whose use is typically restricted or prohibited while in a clinical setting.
-When a student is taking medications that could be an issue in the clinical setting, the program requires that the student participate in a medical review of prescribed medications and therapies in order to receive clearance to practice in the clinical setting.
-The medical review is an additional cost and may be at the student's expense.
-The physician must be specifically trained in drug screening protocols (required to be completed at an agency designated by the College).
-The student must not be mentally impaired by drugs or other intoxicants and be able to function optimally in the clinical setting in any case.
+When a student is taking medications that could be an issue in the clinical setting, the program requires that the student participate in a medical review (if indicated) through a facility approved by the College in order to receive clearance to practice in the clinical setting The student must not be physically and/or cognitively y drugs or other intoxicants and be able to function optimally in the clinical setting at all times.